The Bankrate promise

 Rates after an accident

-If you cause an accident in Ohio, you can expect a premium increase of an average of at least 2 percent on average based on the company rates we assessed, though some carriers may issue a surcharge of 70 percent or more.
+If you cause an accident in Ohio, you can expect a premium increase of at least 2 percent on average based on the company rates we assessed, though some carriers may issue a surcharge of 70 percent or more.
 A surcharge may be waived if you have first accident forgiveness on your current policy.
 More than one accident in the past 3-5 years (depending on your insurer’s lookback period) will likely result in an even higher premium hike.
 Rates may also increase even if you were not at fault, so check with your provider to learn how you might be affected in that event.